aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/thistle/_index.md

 ---
 title: Thistle
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FFD8BFD8.
+description: Gets a system-defined color that has an ARGB value of c FFD8BFD8.
 type: docs
 weight: 1330
 url: /net/aspose.pdf/color/thistle/
 ---
 ## Color.Thistle property

-Gets a system-defined color that has an ARGB value of #FFD8BFD8.
+Gets a system-defined color that has an ARGB value of \c \#FFD8BFD8.

 ```csharp
 public static Color Thistle { get; }